+APPENDIX 1

-APPENDIX 1 - PLANNING ENFORCEMENT SERVICE STANDARDS
+PLANNING ENFORCEMENT SERVICE STANDARDS

-- Sites which are the subject of a complaint will be visited. by an enforcement officer within 10 working days. - > A further response, detailing the findings of the initial visit and any action that is proposed or has been taken to remedy the alleged breach, will be sent to the complainer within five days of the initial visit.
-If the alleged breach is not to be the subject of any further action this response will give the reasons for that decision. - If it proves impossible or impractical to respond within the above timescale, the complainer will be contacted giving information on the reason(s) for the delay and indicating the likely timescale for response. - > The complainer will be notified of the outcome of the case within 10 working days of the case being closed by the case officer, with an account of the outcome
+- An initial letter or email complaint will be acknowledged within three working days of receipt. - Sites which are the subject of a complaint will be visited by an enforcement officer within 10 working days. - A further response, detailing the findings of the initial visit and any action that is proposed or has been taken to remedy the alleged breach, will be sent to the complainer within five days of the initial visit.
+If the alleged breach is not to be the subject of any further action this response will give the reasons for that decision. - If it proves impossible or impractical to respond within the above timescale, the complainer will be contacted giving information on the reason(s) for the delay and indicating the likely timescale for response. - The complainer will be notified of the outcome of the case within 10 working days of the case being closed by the case officer, with an account of the outcome.